On Cloudrock Waterproof review

 On Cloudrock Waterproof is a lightweight speed hiking/fastpacking boot, somewhere in between a trail running shoe and a hiking boot, which is going to be used with minimal equipment.

 The boot is about 30% lighter than a traditional hiking boot, but still able to provide the right support to get through most technical terrains.

-ON Running has mainly focused on design and performances for this shoe.
+ON Running has mainly focused on the design and performance of this shoe.

-It is visually impressive and very good looking from its first sight.
+It is visually impressive and very good-looking from first sight.
 Even when you'll look into the detail (as for every ON Running shoe I've used so far), you'll notice that the shoe is perfectly refined from every angle.

 What I've noticed on their older shoes is the nice construction tends to get damaged quite quickly.
 But so far, after more than 50 miles of usage on all kinds of terrains, the shoe is intact.

 Their fancy good looking made me first think of a perfect boot for hipster hiker/backpackers who put a lot of attention on the style of their equipment to ensure the best pictures for Instagram.

 But no, this shoe isn't only about style.
 Performance is the other big factor.